Crispy Oven Baked Chicken Wings

 The Best Sauce

-It is so delicious!
-You can save the ramen noodles and make them with a little of the leftover chicken bouillon powder.
+If you don’t want to waste the noodles form the ramen packet for the sauce you can make them with a little of the leftover chicken bouillon powder.

 Yield: Varies